xasopheno/weresocool/README.md

 ### WereSoCool CLI

 ```
-Usage: WereSoCool CLI [COMMAND]
+Usage: weresocool [COMMAND]

 Commands:
-  help   Print this message or the help of the given subcommand(s)
   new    Create a new .socool file from the template
-    Usage: weresocool new <filename>
-  play   Render a .socool file
+  play   Render a .socool file.
-    Usage: weresocool play <filename>
-  watch  Watch a .socool file.
-On file save, the composition will be re-rendered
+    --watch                    On file save, the composition will be re-rendered
-    Usage: weresocool watch <filename>
   demo   Hear a cool sound
-    Usage: weresocool demo
   print  Print a .socool composition to a file
-    Usage: weresocool print [OPTIONS] [filename]
-    Options:
     --output_dir <output_dir>
     --wav                      print a wav file (default)
     --mp3                      print an mp3
     --oggvorbis                print an oggvorbis file
     --csv                      print a csv file
     --json                     print a json file
     --stems                    print stems as a zip file
     --sound                    print all sound file types
     --all                      print all file types
+  help   Help of the given subcommand(s)
 ```

 ## Development: